jbricks/soap2jms/README.md

 [![Build Status](https://travis-ci.org/jbricks/soap2jms.svg?branch=master)](https://travis-ci.org/jbricks/soap2jms)

-# Soap2Jms
+#Jms Over Soap

 This project allows to access a JMS queue through a standard SOAP over HTTP web service.
 It allows to read and send messages from/to a JMS queue.
 Clients don't have to depend on any JMS implementation libraries.
 They are simple JAX-WS web service clients, that can be supported by any JAX-WS implementation (Apache CXF for instance).

 It is not to be confused with "Soap over JMS".
 Soap Over JMS encapsulates a soap message into a JMS envelope.
 It has the same problems of JMS in terms of interoperability and it requires a JMS client implementation to connect to the server.

-Visit the [website](https://jbricks.github.com/soap2jms/index.html) for more informations.
+Visit the [website](https://jbricks.github.io/soap2jms/index.html) for more informations.

 ## goals:
  * Simplicity: It is simple to integrate.
 It has few dependencies.
 It will be well documented.